-Food insecurity has serious impacts on an individual’s well-being, which may result in poor school attendance and performance, lowered workplace productivity, and decreased physical and mental health.
+Food insecurity can certainly lead to hunger — the uncomfortable feeling someone has when they don’t have enough food.
+But even without the experience of hunger, food insecurity has been linked with poor school attendance and performance, lowered workplace productivity, and worse physical and mental health.
 Individuals experiencing food insecurity have to make tough decisions that no one should face.
 No family should have to decide between buying groceries or paying rent, no senior should have to choose between food and medicine, and no parent should have to skip a meal in order for their children to eat.

-California Food Insecurity Rate: 20%
+California Food Insecurity Rate: ~23%

-Californians facing food insecurity: ~8 million
+Californians facing food insecurity: ~8.8 million

 On average, more than 1 out of every 5 Californians faces uncertain or inconsistent access to food.
 And yet, this number doesn’t tell the full story.
 Because of vast structural inequities, much higher levels of food insecurity are experienced by Black, Latine, and Multiracial Californians, with white Californians experiencing food insecurity at rates lower than the general population.
 Also, as shown below, across all racial and ethnic groups food insecurity is higher in households with children compared to those without.